 Can participants in DREAM keep taking other medicines for SCD?

-Study participants will be allowed to take other medications as needed, with certain exceptions that the study team can explain to you.
+Participants will be allowed to take standard medications for disease management or pain crises, if needed during the study, with certain exceptions the study team can explain to you.

 Participants taking hydroxyurea (HU) and L-glutamine can continue these treatments while in the DREAM study, but they must be on a stable dose for at least 90 days prior to joining the study.